adtzlr/felupe/docs/howto/meshgen.rst

 Elementary Shapes
 *****************

 Lines, rectangles, cubes, circles and triangles do not have to be constructed manually each time.
-Instead, some easier to use classes are povided by FElupe like :class:`fem.mesh.Line`, :class:`fem.Rectangle` or :class:`fem.Cube`.
-For non equi-distant points per axis use :class:`fem.Grid`.
+Instead, some easier to use classes are povided by FElupe like :class:`~felupe.mesh.Line`, :class:`~felupe.Rectangle` or :class:`~felupe.Cube`.
+For non equi-distant points per axis use :class:`~felupe.Grid`.

 ..  code-block:: python